 It is not that the Kenyans are any better than you or I.

 They are human and to beat them you had better have done your homework.

 They see more enjoyment than pain in long distance running.

 425,000 runners finished the marathon in 2009.

-Obviously, this doesn’t take into the thousands of others who run 5K’s etc.
+Obviously, this doesn't take into account the thousands of others who run 5K's and other running events.